wereHamster/inline-style-emitter/README.md

 while defining them with inline style syntax and still have the CSS rules written into an external file!

+**Style preparation**: The expensive part in preparing the styles is running the style objects through autoprefixer and other processors, and generating a unique identifier (hash) of the style object.
+This can (and should) be done during compile time.
+Furthermore, if you do this processing at compile time, you can avoid a costly (in terms of size) runtime dependency on autoprefixer and other modules.
+This library provides a function to convert a style object into an optimised shape:

+    function elementStyle(x: CSSStyleDeclarationEx): ElementStyle

+You can then use `ElementStyle` as the value of the `style` property.

 ### Example (browser)